Why PosiGen Solar Leasing ?

 - Cost to install solar panels (i.e., buying vs. leasing)

 - Area electricity prices

 Generally speaking, with PosiGen’s first year savings guarantee, property owners can start saving hundreds within their first year of having solar panels installed — even when choosing to lease.
 The sooner you install solar panels, the larger the overall savings can be throughout the lifetime of your system.
 Over a 25 year solar lease, the savings can be significant.

 There are a few other cost factors to consider when weighing a switch to solar.
-One is the increase in home resale value.
-Another factor is the available tax credits for solar panels.
+The primary one, though, is your energy usage habits.
 Contact PosiGen today to learn more about how you can take advantage of these.

 How Much Power Can I Generate with Solar?

 Another common inquiry we receive is how many solar panels are needed to power a home with solar.
 While this depends largely on a property's size and the type of solar panel installed, the typical home requires between 17 and 21 total solar panels.